herbert-50/VCV-CTL/doc/doc.md

 ## Usage

-Vorab: Die Dokumentation von Open Stage Control nennt eine Definitionsdatei im Json Format ein "session file".
-Ich finde diesen Begiff verwirrend und nenne res deshalb in dieser Dokumentation Definitionsdatei.
+First of all: The Open Stage Control documentation calls a definition file in JSON format a "session file".
+I find this term confusing and therefore call it a definition file in this documentation.

-Laden Sie also die Definitionsdatei VCVctl.json in Open Stage Control und stellen Sie folgende Parameter ein:
+So load the definition file VCVctl.json into Open Stage Control and set the following parameters:

 - send: 127.0.0.1:7002
 - midi: openStage:0,0